cnobile2012/django-pam/docs/source/installation.rst

   Be aware that the pip requirements in the GitHub repository are not frozen.
 This may cause Django PAM to break if dependencies are used that are much newer than what I used.
-If this happens, please put a issue in my GitHub account to let me know.
+If this happens, please put an issue in my GitHub account to let me know.